SigmaHQ/sigma/README.md

 1. Download or clone the repository
 2. Check the `./rules` sub directory for an overview on the rule base
 3. Run `python sigmac --help` in folder `./tools` to get a help on the rule converter
-4. Convert a rule of your choice with `sigmac` like `./sigmac -t splunk -c tools/config/generic/sysmon.yml ./rules/windows/process_creation/proc_creation_win_susp_whoami.yml`
+4. Convert a rule of your choice with `sigmac` like `./sigmac -t es-qs -c config/winlogbeat.yml ../rules/windows/process_creation/proc_creation_win_susp_whoami.yml`
 5. Convert a whole rule directory with `python sigmac -t splunk -r ../rules/proxy/`
 6. Check the `./tools/config` folder and the [wiki](https://github.com/Neo23x0/sigma/wiki/Converter-Tool-Sigmac) if you need custom field or log source mappings in your environment